watir/watirbook/link.md

 So, there is a browser, then a div, another div and the link we are looking for.

 The nesting can go as deep as you like.

-## Multiple Attributes

-Accessing an element using multiple attributes was not in Watir from the start.
-This is a killer feature, as you will see.
-For example, if you have two completely identical links on the same page, and you want to click the second one:

-      <a href="http://watir.com/">click me</a>
-      <a href="http://watir.com/">click me</a>

-you could do it like this:

-    browser.link(:text => "click me", :index => 1).click

-The above code will click the second link with text `click me`.